 You might say, for example: “The company is trying to make JUULing cool so you’ll get hooked and buy more JUUL pods.
 But shouldn’t you be the master of your own body and health?
 You’re the one who makes the decision about what goes in.”

 About a month after she banned vaping, text messages on her teens’ phones clued Williams in to the fact that they were vaping again.
 Determined to stop them, she ordered nicotine urine tests on Amazon and tested each teen daily until they were clean.
 Since then, she’s been randomly testing them a few times a month.

-Parents can feel lost and even a little desperate when it comes to stopping vaping, but the American Lung Association cautions against this kind of screening, instead favoring education, consistent parent-teen communication, positive support, and parents connecting teens with intervention or cessation programs.
+Parents can feel lost and even a little desperate when it comes to stopping vaping.
+But the American Lung Association cautions against this kind of screening.
+Instead they favor education, consistent parent-teen communication, positive support, and parents connecting teens with intervention or cessation programs.